Seafile

 Seafile is an open-source, cross-platform file-hosting software system.
 Files are stored on a central server and can be synchronized with personal computers and mobile devices through apps.
 Files on the Seafile server can also be accessed directly via the server's web interface.
 Seafile's functionality is similar to other popular file hosting services such as Dropbox and Google Drive.
 The primary difference between Seafile and Dropbox/Google Drive is that Seafile is a self-hosted file sharing solution for private cloud applications.
 In private clouds, storage space and client connection limits are determined exclusively by the users' own infrastructure and settings rather than the terms and conditions of a cloud service provider.
-Additionally, organizations, whose data privacy policies bar them from using public cloud services can draw on Seafile to build a file sharing system of their own.
+Additionally, organizations whose data privacy policies bar them from using public cloud services can draw on Seafile to build a file sharing system of their own.

 History

-In 2009, Daniel Pan and other former students of Tsinghua University, Beijing embarked on a project aiming at building a peer-to-peer file sharing software, hence a system that does not rely on a centralized server.
+In 2009, Daniel Pan and other former students of Tsinghua University, Beijing embarked on a project aiming at building a peer-to-peer file sharing software.
 Seafile was the name chosen for their software project.
 The development team decided in 2010 to abandon this initial goal and refocussed on building a file syncing software with a more traditional client-server architecture – the architecture also used by Dropbox and other file hosting service providers.

 In 2012, Daniel Pan, Jonathan Xu and other key developers of the project established Seafile Ltd. with the objective to develop and distribute the file hosting software.

 At the beginning of 2015, the distribution company Seafile GmbH was founded by Silja and Alexander Jackson to promote Seafile in Germany.
 Seafile Ltd., which did not take an equity stake in Seafile GmbH, granted usage rights for the Seafile brand and provided funding in the form of an interest free loan to the new company.
 The partnership was abruptly terminated in July 2016 due to disagreements between the two companies over, among other things, product development and intellectual property rights.
 An amicable resolution to the dispute was reached in March 2017.
 The Mainz-based company datamate GmbH & Co.
 KG has since taken over distribution and support in Europe.

 Editions and versions

 Seafile has two editions: a free community edition and a professional edition with additional features for enterprise environments.

-The community edition is released under the terms of the GNU Affero General Public License v3.
+The community edition is released under the terms of the GNU General Public License v2.
 The professional edition is released under a proprietary license.

 Most Seafile installations – community as well as enterprise – are private cloud installations and service a clearly defined user group, i.e., the members of an organisation.
 There are also some public file hosting services based on Seafile.